sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Date
 -----

 Returns date in year-month-days format.
-Recognizes a variety of dates in month-day-year format, for example:
+Recognizes:

+- Dates formatted as `MM/DD/YYYY`, and variants
+- Dates formatted as `month name, DD, YYYY`, and variants

+For example:

 ```
-5/7/2018
+5/17/2018
 november 30, 1955
 Feb 1, 21
 12/20